react-navigation/react-navigation.github.io/website/versioned_docs/version-3.x/drawer-navigator.md

 - `useNativeAnimations` - Enable native animations.
 Default is `true`.
 - `drawerBackgroundColor` - Use the Drawer background for some color.
 The Default is `white`.
 - `drawerType` - One of `front` | `back` | `slide`
+- `navigationOptions` - Navigation options for the navigator itself, to configure a parent navigator
+- `defaultNavigationOptions` - Default navigation options to use for screens

 Several options get passed to the underlying router to modify navigation logic: